Contrast United Nations: Peacekeeping in the post Cold War οrder with its Cold War role.

 Orbach, W.W.
 (1977).
 To keep the Peace - The United Nations Condemnatory Resolution.
 Kentucky: The University Press of Kentucky.

 Payne, C. (2006).
 Peacekeeping.
-Retrieved February 5, 2006, from
+Retrieved February 5, 2006, from www.globalterrorism101.com.

 Roberts, A. & Kingsbury, B. (1993).
 United Nations, Divided World (2nd ed).Oxford: Clarendon Press.